-The Collin Higher Education Center (CHEC) is a partnership among four universities and Collin College.
-The partner universities include Texas A&M University-Commerce, Texas Woman’s University, University of North Texas, and The University of Texas at Dallas.
-Courses leading to baccalaureate, master’s, and doctoral degrees are offered by the partner universities at CHEC—located near the northeast corner of State Highway 121 and Highway 75-Central Expressway in McKinney.
+The Collin Higher Education Center (CHEC) is a partnership among three universities and Collin College.
+The partner universities include Texas A&M University-Commerce, University of North Texas, and The University of Texas at Dallas.
+Courses leading to baccalaureate, master’s, and doctoral degrees are offered by the partner universities at CHEC - located near the northeast corner of State Highway 121 and U.S. Highway 75-Central Expressway in McKinney.

 What programs and degrees are offered at the CHEC?

 A complete list of degrees currently offered at CHEC can be found here.

 First, review the list of degrees offered at CHEC and find the one that is of interest to you.
 For a bachelor’s degree, you must complete the freshman and sophomore-level course work that meets the requirements for the bachelor’s degree of choice.
 Degree plans can be found here.
 Freshman and sophomore courses are not available at CHEC, but are taught at Collin College Campuses.
 Once freshman and sophomore courses are complete, students must apply for admission at their respective university.
 The remaining junior and senior-level courses may be taken at CHEC to complete a baccalaureate degree.